Importing & Ingestion

 |---|---|---|

-| Automatic balance extraction | --balance exists but the amount is hand-typed, so the assertion only catches your typos, not import gaps. | Pull the statement's opening/closing balance during extraction and compare it against the computed ledger balance; emit a diagnostic on mismatch.
+| Automatic balance extraction — OFX first | --balance exists but the amount is hand-typed, so the assertion only catches your typos, not import gaps.
+OFX statements already carry <LEDGERBAL> with an as-of date; the parser currently drops it. | Phase 1: surface the OFX ledger balance during extraction and feed it to the existing reconcile() — nearly free, and every OFX import becomes verified-complete.
+Phase 2: CSV via an institution-profile field.
 This is what turns importing from "hope it's complete" into "proven complete". |

 Next